smasongarrison/syllabi/MegaSyllabus.md

-Here's the deal.
+Here's the deal...
 I'm *definitely* at increased risk of developing complications from a COVID-19 infection.
 My disability is FINALLY on the CDC list of at risk-conditions^[https://www.cdc.gov/coronavirus/2019-ncov/hcp/clinical-care/underlyingconditions.html#anchor_1618433687270].
 To mitigate those higher risks, I require masks in my classroom.
 This disability accommodation has been authorized and approved by the university, as a reasonable accommodation.
 In this class, mask compliance is essential for us (and me) making it through the semester. <!-- At present, I am in the position where I have to put my health in your hands.
 I have many thoughts as to why, how, and who has led to me being in this present position.
 I don't fault students.
 However, I need you to understand that the stakes are high. -->

 Regardless of any changes to university policy or mask mandates, we will be masked for the entire semester.
 You will put your mask on *before* you enter my class.
 Your mask will cover your nose and mouth.
 I will stop class if I see your nose.
 If you feel sick or are exposed, please don't come to class.
 I will happily meet with you (remotely) to fill you in.

-- If you struggle with securing your mask, I am very happy to show you how to properly secure your mask^[https://www.youtube.com/watch?v=GzTAZDsNBe0].
-The CDC provides plain language guidance that you may find helpful.^[https://www.cdc.gov/coronavirus/2019-ncov/easy-to-read/diy-cloth-face-coverings.html]
+- If you struggle with securing your mask, I am very happy to show you how to properly secure your mask.^[https://www.youtube.com/watch?v=GzTAZDsNBe0] The CDC provides plain language guidance that you may find helpful.^[https://www.cdc.gov/coronavirus/2019-ncov/easy-to-read/diy-cloth-face-coverings.html]

 - If your struggle with masks is due to your own disability, I am happy to connect you with student disability services.
 We can go through the interactive process with CLASS.
-Through that interactive process we can determine if your disability can be accommodated without fundamentally altering the course.
-These alternative accommodations could include providing you with differ styles of masks, or additional training on how to properly secure your mask.
+Through that interactive process CLASS can determine if your disability can be accommodated without fundamentally altering the course.
+These alternative accommodations could include providing you with different styles of masks, or additional training on how to properly secure your mask.

 However, if you refuse to wear a mask, you need to leave.
 If you refuse to leave, I will leave.
 And if I leave, there is no class.